tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    decrypted, the result will be either the CEK (when Key Agreement with Key Wrapping mode is used), or the content (if Direct Key Agreement mode is used).
 The CEK is the symmetric key used to decrypt the ciphertext.

-# Post-Quantum Considerations

-The migration to Post-Quantum Cryptography (PQC) is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully trusted to protect data for the required data lifetimes.
-The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptalanysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues, unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.

-Hybrid key exchange refers to using multiple key exchange algorithms simultaneously and combining the result with the goal of providing security even if all but one of the component algorithms is broken.
-It is motivated by transition to post-quantum cryptography.
-HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
-Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs and its optional authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.

-The JOSE HPKE PQ/T hybrid ciphersuites are defined in {{IANA}}.

 ## Example Hybrid Key Agreement Computation